4001 Weston Pkwy

 The AnoxKaldnes™ MBBR (Moving Bed Biofilm Reactor) process is a biological wastewater treatment process that utilizes specialized plastic carriers to create a surface on which a biofilm can attach.
 The carriers are mixed in the reactor, and their large surface provides capacity for a large biomass inventory, reducing the volume required for treatment.
 In the AnoxKaldnes MBBR process, most of the biomass resides in the biofilm on the carriers.

-*NEW FOR 2014* The AnoxKaldnes IFAS SBR offers a smaller footprint than the traditional IFAS and is easier and faster to construct resulting in faster permit compliance and less cost to the customer.
-This creates less disturbance to an existing site with less excavation and construction involved making AnoxKaldnes IFAS SBR the most efficient BNR on the market.
+The AnoxKaldnes Hybas™ for SBR offers a smaller footprint than the traditional SBR and is easier and faster to construct, resulting in faster permit compliance and less cost to the customer.
+This creates less disturbance to an existing site, with less excavation and construction involved making the AnoxKaldnes Hybas for SBR the most efficient BNR on the market.

 Kruger offers a range of biofilm media types to meet the varying demands of wastewater treatment applications.
 Options include the high specific-surface-area AnoxKaldnes K5 carriers.
 The high surface area of these carriers makes the most of available treatment volumes by concentrating the active biomass.
 For example, nitrification can be achieved in existing tanks where other media types could not provide enough surface area and consequently, enough biomass.